andreasjordan/PowerShell-for-DBAs/Oracle/README.md

 ## Create an environment variable with the location of the dll

-To be able to use the same scripts on all platforms and versions, I use an environment variable named "ORACLE_DLL" with the complete path zu the needed dll file.
+To be able to use the same scripts on all platforms and versions, I use an environment variable named "ORACLE_DLL" with the complete path to the needed dll file.

 I use local PowerShell profiles, but you can use other ways as well.